 If you are short on time, you can fly to Guadalajara From Puerto Vallarta, which takes less than an hour.

 I went for a weekend trip to Guadalajara, and we visited Tequila as a day trip from there.
-I got a round-trip flight for less than $100 from the local airline Aeromar and took the bus to Tequila from Guadalajara.
+I got a round-trip flight for less than 100 USD and took the bus to Tequila from Guadalajara.

-For one of the most unique and bucket-list-worthy experiences in Mexico, you can get to tequila by riding on the Jose Cuervo Express, an all-you-can-drink Tequila train.
+For one of Mexico’s most unique and bucket-list-worthy experiences, you can get to tequila by riding on the Jose Cuervo Express, an all-you-can-drink Tequila train.

 Best things to do in Tequila Mexico